THE BEST FREE MUSIC FESTIVALS IN THE UK

 Bristol Balloon Festival

-Bristol International Balloon Fiesta takes place from the 10th – 13th August and is one of Europe’s largest ballooning events.
+Bristol International Balloon Fiesta takes place in August and is one of Europe’s largest ballooning events.
 It’s free of charge and great for all ages.
 There are activities for the whole family, including live music, children’s entertainment, talks, and displays.

-Get there first thing in the morning for the 6am balloon lifts as the sun rises, then finish the day with the evening nightglow event at 9pm and watch as 75 balloons magically light up in time to music.
+Get there first thing in the morning for the balloon lifts as the sun rises, then finish the day with the evening nightglow event and watch as 75 balloons magically light up in time to music.

 a group of dancers wearing colourful feathered costumes at a street carnival